What’s involved with Breast Implant Replacement?

 - Any future surgery including replacement or exchange is known as revision surgery or a secondary procedure.

-- Another option is to explant your implants without replacing them
+Another option is to explant your implants without replacing them.

 Some patients will require breast-and-nipple uplift surgery after explantation or replacement.
 It just depends on your skin and what type of appearance you’re wanting after your procedure.

-Reasons Why Women Change Their Implants
+Why Change Your Implants

 - Wanting to change breast size (larger or smaller)